Takahashi FC-76Q (FC-76DCU + EX-CQ) Review

 Don’t buy the CQ module for your standard FC-76, it won’t work!

-The FC-76Q sounds like a lash-up, but it really works and then some.
+The FC-76Q looks like a lash-up, but it really works and then some.
 For the peripatetic planetary observer or eclipse imager, it’s brilliant.
 If you have an FS-60+FC-76 objective unit (or an FC-76DCU) already this is a highly recommended upgrade.

 By Roger Vine 2018